Kendall Jenner Under Fire After What Was Touted As ‘Big Announcement’ Turned Out To Be An Ad For Acne Cream

 Pepsi eventually pulled the ad.

 “Pepsi was trying to project a global message of unity, peace and understanding.
 Clearly we missed the mark, and we apologize,” Pepsi said in a statement (via NBC News).
 “We did not intend to make light of any serious issue.
 We are removing the content and halting any further rollout.
-We also apologize for putting Kendall Jenner in this position.”
+We also apologize for putting Kendall Jenner in this position,” they added.

 While Kendall Jenner may have gotten backlash from her important announcement that turned out to be a pitch for acne cream, it may not affect the reality star turned model too much.
 The Daily Mail report noted that she took in an estimated $30 million last year, putting her among the top-paid models in the world.